Termination of employment after parental leave in 2026

 Termination by the employer

-An employer may only give notice to an employee for the reasons set out in the Labour Code.
+An employer can only give notice to an employee for the reasons set out in the Labour Code.
 The notice must be delivered to the employee in writing, otherwise it is invalid.
-The period of notice shall be at least 2 months and shall start on the first day of the month following the delivery of the notice.
-If the notice of termination is given on 1 January, the notice period shall start on 1 February and end on 31 March.
+The period of notice shall be at least 2 months and shall start on the date of delivery of the notice and end on the same numerical date.
+Therefore, if the notice is served on 1 January, the notice period starts on that day and, if the notice period is two months, ends on 1 March.

 When is it not possible to give notice to an employee?